GToritto/AWS-Resume-Website/README.md

   - The response is sent back to the frontend to display success/failure messages.

 ## Key Learnings
-- Mastered S3 and CloudFront for hosting and content delivery.
+- S3 and CloudFront for hosting and content delivery.
 - Automated deployments with AWS CLI.
 - Built a serverless contact form using AWS Lambda, API Gateway, and SES.
 - Configured SES for email authentication and DKIM verification.